 - Utra-Low Freezer Record Keeping

 Accurate record keeping when storing valuable and/or temperature-sensitive products is critical.
-It is one of the key requirements, for example, in the CDC’s 2020 Vaccine Storage and Handling Toolkit, and covered in our post on vaccine storage temperature monitoring tips.
+It is one of the key requirements in the CDC’s 2020 Vaccine Storage and Handling Toolkit.

 - Isolating Specimens